bazel-contrib/rules_bazel_integration_test/examples/custom_test_runner/README.md

 # Demonstrate a Custom Test Runner for `rules_bazel_integration_test`

-This example demonstrates the implementation of a [custom test runner](/README.md#custom-test-runner).
+This example demonstrates the following:
+1. An implementation of a [custom test runner](/README.md#custom-test-runner).
+2. A child workspace with that uses `WORKSPACE.bazel` instead of `WORKSPACE`.

 While the default test runner is implemented using [Bash shell scripts](/bazel_integration_test/private/default_test_runner.sh), `rules_bazel_integration_test` supports test runners implemented in any language that can create an executable target.
 This workspace implements Bazel integration tests with a custom test runner